winters27/StreamNook-Python/README.md

 # Stream Nook

-Stream Nook is a lightweight, integrated application designed to provide a seamless and enhanced streaming experience.
+Stream Nook is a lightweight, integrated application designed to provide a seamless and enhanced stream-watching experience for Twitch.
 It combines the power of `mpv` for video playback, `Streamlink` for reliable stream fetching, and `Chatterino` for a feature-rich chat client, all within a single, cohesive environment.

 ## Features